-3. CHARACTERISTICS OF POTENTIAL IMPACTS Extent of the Impact The site size is 0.7 ha.
-The site is located in a built-up area that is well served by public transport.
-A Construction Traffic Management Plan will be put in place to mitigate negative impacts on traffic flow.
-With mitigation measures in place no significant negative impacts are likely.
-The site is located at Scairt Cross, Douglas, Cork.
-The proposed development will provide 59 no. residential units.
-The proposed density of development is appropriate, given the level of services, amenities, infrastructure and public transport available in the area.
+3. CHARACTERISTICS OF POTENTIAL IMPACTS Extent of the Impact The site is located at, Kinsale Road, Cork.
+The proposed development will provide 39 residential units.
+The proposed density of development is appropriate, given the level of service amenities, infrastructure and public transport available in the area.
 No significant negative impacts are likely.
-Transfrontier nature of the Impact There are no construction/operational phase transboundary impacts.
-Magnitude and Complexity of the Impact The intensity and complexity of the construction phase is in keeping with modern construction projects.
+Transfrontier nature of the Impact There are no operational phase transboundary impacts Magnitude and Complexity of the Impact The intensity and complexity of the construction phase is in keeping with modern construction projects.
 No significant negative impacts are likely.
 The operational phase of the development is moderate in scale and will be actively managed.
 No significant negative impacts are likely.
 Probability of the Impact Some level of construction impacts is probable, but these will be short term and not significant.
-Any impacts will be mitigated by the CEMP.
-The operational phase will inevitably change the local environment; however, the change will be consistent with emerging trends in the area.
+Any impacts will be mitigated by the CEMP The operational phase will inevitably change the local environment; however the change will be consistent with emerging trends in the area.
 Measures are in place to avoid, reduce, or mitigate any likely negative impacts.
-Duration, Frequency and Reversibility of the Impact The construction impacts will approximately 6 months of planning approval; they will be short- medium term, over a period of c.
+Duration, Frequency and Reversibility of the Impact The construction impacts will commence within approximately 6 months of planning approval; they will be short-medium term, over a period of c.
 5 years and restricted by planning conditions in terms of the hours of operation.
 No permanent negative impacts are anticipated as a result of the construction phase of the project.
-No significant negative impacts are likely.
 The development will be occupied all year round and impacts will be irreversible.